SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.3 - MIDI
 - ([#47]) Extra MIDI ports on the USB interface for MPE.
 Port 2 shows in the MIDI device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.
 When USB for MIDI is plugged into the Deluge, you can browse these settings in `SETTINGS > MIDI > DEVICES > UPSTREAM USB PORT 1` or `UPSTREAM USB PORT 2`.

+- (#147) Allows CCs to be learnt to the global commands (play, stop, loop, fill, etc.)

 #### 3.4 - Tempo
 - ([#178]) New option (`FINE TEMPO` in the `COMMUNITY FEATURES` menu).
 Inverts the push+turn behavior of the `TEMPO` encoder.
 With this option enabled the tempo changes by 1 when unpushed and ~4 when pushed (vs ~4 unpushed and 1 pushed in the official firmware).